jgoalby/jgoalby.github.io/games/template/readme.md

 - All modules need to have a testModule function and have tests.
 - The unit tests plugin should work on dynamic module code.
+- Test that various shortut combinations work and are responded to somehow.

 ## General
 - Favicon